yyd106/Crust-Grants-Program/applications/application_template.md

 * Provide the link to your project’s profile in the event.
 * Would you like to continue to improve your project and apply for a Crust Grants of up to $30,000?
-  * If yes, please complete the rest of the application information and proceed to the regular Grants review process.
+  * If yes, please complete the rest of the application information, and we will proceed this application to the regular Grants review process.
   * If no, you may ignore the application information below.
 * We will transfer the bonuses you won in events as soon as we have reviewed and merged your application.

 ### Ragular Grants

-If you have not won any awards in any Crust-themed Hackathon and other similar activities, your application will be regarded as a regular grant application.
-You can ignore this part and continue to fill in the following contents.
+**If you have not won any awards in any Crust-themed Hackathon and other similar activities, your application will be regarded as a regular Grants application.
+You can ignore this part and continue to fill in the following contents.**

 ## Team